-The Hamilton Canal District is a transit-oriented, waterfront development in Lowell, Massachusetts.
-It is part of a smart-growth strategy detailed in the city’s comprehensive plan entitled Sustainable Lowell 2025.
-Appleton Mills, located in the Hamilton Canal District, is live/work space for artists.
-Trinity Financial was selected as the master developer of the thirteen-acre site.
-The canal area’s restoration was a high priority for the city of Lowell, the National Park Service, and Governor Deval Patrick.
+The Hamilton Canal District is a 13-acre transit-oriented, waterfront development in Lowell.
+It is part of a smart-growth strategy detailed in the city’s comprehensive plan, Sustainable Lowell 2025.
+Appleton Mills is located in the District designed to accommodate both live/work space for artists.
+The canal area’s restoration was a high priority for the City of Lowell, the National Park Service, and Governor of Massachusetts.

-When fully constructed the restoration project consists of twelve new buildings that includes 600 housing units of which 130 are deemed affordable housing.
-The mixed use space has half-of-a-million square feet of office and retail development.
-The complex contains sustainable features, including vegetated green roofs, rain gardens, energy efficient mechanical systems, and Energy Star® appliances.
+The fully restored mill consists of 12 buildings providing 600 housing units of which 130 are deemed affordable housing with a mixed use portion of 500,000 square feet of office and retail development.
+Sustainable design features vegetated green roofs, rain gardens, energy efficient mechanical systems, and Energy Star® appliances.

-- 2012 Housing Design Awards Adaptive Reuse Citation from the Boston Society of Architects
+- 2012 Housing Design Awards Adaptive Reuse Citation, Boston Society of Architects

-- 2011 Award for Excellence in Heritage Preservation from the Lowell National Historical Park and Lowell Heritage Partnership
+- 2011 Award for Excellence in Heritage Preservation, Lowell National Historical Park and Lowell Heritage Partnership

-- 2011 Builder’s Choice Design Award for Live/Work from the Associated General Contractors of America
+- 2011 Builder’s Choice Design Award for Live/Work, Associated General Contractors of America

 - 2011 J. Timothy Anderson Award for Excellence in Historic Rehabilitation, Winner Best Historic Rehabilitation Utilizing Low-Income Housing Tax Credits